SanderVocke/shoopdaloop/docs/source/usage_midicontrol.rst

 A new trigger has been added to the list.
 From the "Do:" dropdown, choose "Default Loop Action".
 Leave the newly appeared "loops" input set to "selection".

 Save your configuration and test it out: Close the settings window, use the mouse or keyboard to select a loop (it will light up yellow) and press the same button on your MIDI controller.
 It should now (try to) transition to Recording.

+Example 2: Advanced note-to-loop mapping
+""""""""""""""""""""""""""""""""""""""""

+Some midi controllers have row(s) or grid(s) of buttons that can be used to trigger loops.
+In that case it is cumbersome to set up individual rules for every button.

+Instead, we can use a single rule that maps the incoming note to the loop number.
+This can be done by using a Lua expression in the filter.

+As in example 1, set up your device so it is connected and open the filter dialog for a new trigger rule.
+Try out a few buttons on your controller and note down the note number received.
+You will need to work out the formula that calculates the **ShoopDaLoop** loop coordinates (row, column) from the note number.
+In our example, let's assume we worked out that the row will be the note divided by 8, and the column will be the remainder.

+Again, let's choose the Default Loop Action, but now, for the "loops" input, choose "custom":